Male Pattern Hair Loss

 Male pattern hair loss can occur in both men and women, but is more common and also pronounced in men.

-Male pattern hair loss doesn’t start before puberty, except in extreme cases where genetic predisposition is strong.
+Male pattern hair loss doesn’t start until puberty, except in extreme cases where genetic predisposition is strong.
 This is because you can’t have male pattern baldness without having androgens (male hormones) – the most important being testosterone - which don’t increase until puberty.
 Androgens also cause your voice to deepen, your sexual organs to mature and your facial, body and pubic hair to grow.

 THE CONNECTION BETWEEN SCALP HAIR AND BODY HAIR